MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 web resource.
 It provides access to both the response as it was received and the request as it was committed, including modifications made by the network stack (such as the adding of HTTP Authorization headers).
 The app can use this event to view the actual request and response for a web resource.
-Modifications to these objects are set but have no effect on WebView processing them.
+Modifications to the request object are set but have no effect on WebView processing it.
 There is no ordering guarantee between WebView processing the response and the host app's event handler running.

 When the event is raised, the WebView will pass a `WebResourceResponseReceivedEventArgs`, which lets the app view the request and response.
-The additional `PopulateResponseContent` API is exposed from the event arguments so the app can get the response's body (if it has one).
-If the app tries to get the response content before the first call to `PopulateResponseContent` completes, the stream object returned will be null.
+To get the response content, call `TryGetContent` on the `CoreWebView2WebResourceResponseView` object from the event args.

 # Examples
 The following code snippets demonstrate how the `WebResourceResponseReceived`